Nkethaeus/RestoPin/README.md

 ## Usage

-To use visit the website, you need to have XAMPP already set up and uploaded the `restaurant` database to phpMyAdmin.
-After that, simply open your browser and type `localhost/RestoPin/`.
+To use visit the website, you need to have XAMPP already set up and imported the `restaurant` SQL database to phpMyAdmin.
+After that, simply open your browser and type `localhost/RestoPin/` in the address bar.

 ## Group Members